terrelewis2/PixabayImages/README.md

 - Runs on Android 7.0 and higher
 - Clean Architecture implementing two primary use cases: SearchImages and GetImageDetails
 - UI built using Jetpack Compose and follows Material Design guidelines

+# TODOs:
+- Add tests

+# Potential Improvements:
+- Add pagination to the image list
+- Add a favorites feature
+- Add a download feature